 The modeling software allows me to select my distance from the impact point.
 Of course, I am tempted to put myself far enough away that I could conceivably be in a cafe in Paris, but I will instead suck it up and put myself in harm's way.
 I'll imagine that I am in Puerto Rico, about 300 kilometers south of the impact point.
 After all, I've long wanted to visit Puerto Rico to see Arecibo Observatory and old San Juan.

 Next, I will enter the impactor's size, starting with 2004 BL86 by itself (I will add the newly found moon later).
 Now I need to decide on its density.
 I select "dense rock" with a mass of 3000 kilograms per cubic meter.
-The average asteroid impact velocity is 17 kilometers per second, but I will ramp it up a bit to 23 kilometers per second because of the shape of 2004 BL86's orbit about the Sun.
+The average asteroid impact velocity at the top of Earth's atmosphere is 17 kilometers per second, but I will ramp it up a bit to 23 kilometers per second because of the shape of 2004 BL86's orbit about the Sun.
 The most probable impact angle is 45°, so I’ll go with that.
 I want to avoid "peculiar impact parameters," after all.

 Almost done.
 The last step is to define the target density.
 Three hundred kilometers east of The Bahamas is deep ocean.
 In fact, the deepest part of the Atlantic, the Puerto Rico Trench, is close by.
 I enter a target density for "water" of 1000 kilograms per cubic meter and a compromise depth of 3000 meters.

 OK.
 All set.
 Here comes our asteroid.
 I click on the "calculate effects" button.
 According to the model, an impact on the scale of a 2004 BL86 impact occurs – can this be right? – about every 84,000 years.
 That seems pretty often, but it is 10 times longer than recorded human history.